Ayushghosh02/JAVA/README.md

-These are the dsa question which i have done with java
+These are the dsa question which i have done with java.